bnbullock/School_District_Analysis/README.md

 ## District Analysis Summary

-- In general, the 461 grade nine students from THS whose marks were removed from the dataset represented 1.2% of all students in the district.
-This small group of students affected the analysis at the school and district level and produced results that indicated the overall performance of THS was reduced slightly.
-When we reviewed the condensed scoring reports, no changes were observed.
+- In general, the 461 grade nine students from THS whose marks were removed from the data set represented 1.2% of all students in the district.
+This small group of students affected the analysis at the school and district level and produced results that indicated the overall performance of THS was reduced by 0.3%.
+When we reviewed the scoring reports, no changes were observed.
-- The following conclusions can be drawn from the analysis:
+- The following conclusions can be drawn from the analysis with THS grade nine students removed:
   - The performance of THS overall passing percentage was reduced by 0.3%
   - Scores by school spending, grade, size and type remained exactly the same
   - For the entire district summary the overall passing percentage decreased by 0.3%